 $8.6 Million Investment

-After a decade of sitting vacant, more than $8.6 million has been invested over a period of 11 months completely transforming the former First United Methodist Church at 501 E. Capitol Ave. into new housing and commercial opportunities for those wishing to live and work in downtown Springfield.
+After a decade of sitting vacant, more than $8.6 million has been invested completely transforming the former First United Methodist Church at 501 E. Capitol Ave. into new housing and commercial opportunities for those wishing to live and work in downtown Springfield.

 Renamed Centre @ 501, the former instructional building now consists of twenty-five residential units ranging from one to two bedrooms from 788 to 1,480 square feet.
 The apartments all feature large, open floor plans with rents ranging from $700 to $1,250.
 Residents will find affordable opportunities to live “right in the Centre of it all.”

 The former sanctuary and a portion of the first floor offers prime commercial office and spec space available for lease.
 The Greater Springfield Chamber of Commerce and The Springfield Project recently relocated and moved its offices to Centre @ 501 in early June.
 The development offers prime office and spec commercial space are available, lease options include a 3,221 square foot office space with conference room and a 1,343 square foot speculative commercial suite.

 The Centre @ 501 Development Team is as follows:

 Total costs for the development was more than $8.6 million and the financing that made it possible was incredibly complex.
 While under construction, Centre @ 501 was continually showcased as a national model on how to get the “tough deals done”—the capital stack line up without conflicting with each other was challenging in of itself.
 Numerous sources made the funding possible including: